 Soap Done Cooking

-Some people describe this as “mashed potatoes” like – but I think it’s much lighter than mashed potatoes.
-It’s almost like heavy pancake batter – fluffy with a bit of air folded into it.
-You can test for doneness with a ph strip, or even more reliable is to do a tongue test.
-If you don’t get any “zap” then your soap is done cooking.
+Some people describe this as “mashed potatoes” texture – but it may be much lighter than mashed potatoes.
+It can be like heavy pancake batter – fluffy with a bit of air folded into it.
+You can test for doneness with a pH strip, or even more reliable is to do a tongue test.
+If you don’t get any “zap” then your soap is done cooking .
 If you do get some "zap," then just cook it for another 15 minutes and test again.

 When it's done, turn the heat off and/or take the crock pot sleeve out of the heating pot.Continue to 13 of 18 below.